 In all forms of retail, overstocking is when a company orders too much inventory and understocking is when a company orders too little.
 To minimize the likelihood of overstocking and understocking, retailers utilize a systematic process of sourcing, storing, and selling inventory, known as inventory management.

-Proper inventory management not only enables retailers to operate efficiently, it guards against shortages, ensures bulk purchasing discounts, and makes it possible to respond to shifts in customer demand.
+Proper inventory forecasting and product inventory management not only enables retailers to operate efficiently, it guards against shortages, ensures bulk purchasing discounts, and makes it possible to respond to shifts in customer demand.

 What is the Impact of Overstocking?

 One of the biggest challenges to running an online business is overstocking.
 Inventory takes up warehouse space.
 Warehouse space costs money.
 Therefore, holding too much inventory results in higher costs related to storage and warehousing, obsolescence losses, shrinkage, and product deterioration.

 Nothing lasts forever and depreciation can eat away at the value of the product you have on hand or, worse, render it entirely obsolete.
 Overstocking also decreases the amount of working capital you have on hand.
 You can’t invest revenue back into your business if you spent it all on inventory that you can’t sell or move fast enough.

 Though it’s never a good idea to overstock inventory, running out of inventory is even worse.
 Stockouts not only affect your sales, they ruin your brand image and tarnish your reputation with your customers.

 If a retailer can’t provide a customer with the items they want, they will simply get it elsewhere.
 This is called The Amazon Effect and it accounts for more than $1.75 Trillion in worldwide revenue losses each year.

 If that sounds distressing, then the following out-of-stock statistics should reveal how catastrophic stockouts can be to your online business.